piku235/JungiThemeBundle/Resources/doc/theme-holder.md

 ============

 A theme holder is a place where the current theme instance is kept.
 By default the current theme is resolved by theme selector.
-The theme holder is accessible via the service `jungi_theme.holder`.
+You can access a theme holder via the `jungi_theme.holder` service.

 A theme holder implements the `Jungi\Bundle\ThemeBundle\Core\ThemeHolderInterface`.